Skip to Content

 Northern flicker on a tree

 The Northern Flicker (Colaptes auratus) falls within the woodpecker family, Picidae.
-It’s distinguished by its brown plumage with black bars and a distinguishable white rump visible in flight.
+Its brown plumage with black bars and a distinguishable white rump visible in flight distinguishes it.
 Their diet primarily consists of ants and beetles, foraging mainly on the ground.

 Habitat: